Skunder Boghossian: Political and cultural views

-While he spent some time in Paris, Boghossian talked often about political and cultural influences, citing Frantz Fanon, Aimé Césaire, Cheikh Anta Diop and well as creative forces in modern art like Paul Klee.
+While he spent some time in Paris, Boghossian talked often about political and cultural influences, citing Frantz Fanon, Aimé Césaire, Cheikh Anta Diop as well as creative forces in modern art like Paul Klee.
 Less well-known painters like Gerard Sekoto introduced him to the great Cuban surrealist painter, Wifredo Lam.
 He also worked closely with a group of West African artists.

 The radical politics of Black Power and the Black Arts Movement in the United States can be seen and they seem to have inspired his paintings with coded and overt political themes, such as Black Emblem (1969), The End of the Beginning (1972), and DMZ (1975).
 His involvement with the Black Arts Movement impacted his work in more ways than just one.
 His earlier paintings depended on the combination of biomorphic forms and minutely detailed abstract notations, he populated the spaces of his new work with bold, polychomatic, geometric, and "African" motifs.